-At the start of the academic year, the Chairholder teaches a course to all students the course on "L’Europe centrale aux XXe et XXIe siècles : histoire, politique, sociétés".
-He also offers a workshop "Les politiques historiques et mémorielles" organised in cooperation with Warsaw Museums: The Warsaw Rising Museum and POLIN - Museum of History of Polish Jews.
+All students have the opportunity to choose a workshop led by Professor MINK, "Les politiques historiques et mémorielles", organized in cooperation with two innovative Warsaw Museums: the Warsaw Rising Museum and POLIN - Museum of History of Polish Jews.

 - 2014-2015: Mr Przemysław PAZIK, Radicalism, Revolution and Romanticism: The Ideological Response of Polish Catholic Intellectuals to Communist Rule in Poland 1945–1948